Criticism of Apple Inc.: Government surveillance and censorship

 Leaked National Security Agency documents obtained by The Guardian and The Washington Post in June 2013 included Apple in the list of American companies that allegedly cooperate with PRISM, which authorizes the US government to secretly access data of non-American citizens hosted by American companies without a warrant.
 Following the leak, US government officials acknowledged the existence of the program.
 According to the leaked documents, the NSA has direct access to servers of those companies, and the amount of data collected through the program had been growing fast in years prior to the leak.
 Apple has denied having any knowledge of the program.

 In 2019, The Atlantic published the article "Apple’s Empty Grandstanding About Privacy," which alleged that Apple enables surveillance while the CEO claims that "privacy is a fundamental human right."

+Apple Inc. has been sending the IP addresses of Safari users in China to Tencent Safe Browsing since 2019.
+Since 2022, Apple Inc. has also been sending the IP addresses of Safari users in Hong Kong to Tencent, while Google Safe Browsing is not blocked by the Government of Hong Kong.

+Apple has given governments data related to push notifications.

 Apple has been criticized for censorship in compliance with authoritarian governments around the world, including during 2020 Belarusian protests, during the 2022 COVID-19 protests in China, the 2019–2020 Hong Kong protests, the 2021 Russian legislative election, the annexation of Crimea by the Russian Federation, and for filtering out terms like "democracy" and "human rights" for iPhone engravings in Chinese and banning Muslim content from the App Store.
+In 2022, Hong Kong former Apple Inc. senior software engineer Chu Ka-cheong discovered that Apple Safari blocked GitLab in China and Hong Kong from 2022 to 2023 due to Tencent's blacklist, which labeled GitLab, a California-based American software company and the first partly Ukrainian unicorn, as containing dangerous "misinformation."
 Apple has also been criticized for censoring various media in the United States including books, music, podcasts, newspaper articles, and television shows.

-Apple has given governments data related to push notifications.

-Labor conditions in corporate and retail
+Labor conditions

-Apple retail employees have unionized or formed work councils worldwide in response to wages, excessive overtime, health and safety concerns, and employee surveillance.
-In the United States, the company has been criticized for alleged anti-union stance and stifling worker organizing, resulting in unfair labor practice charges with the National Labor Relations Board (NLRB).
-Charges have come from corporate workers, who formed a solidarity union called Apple Together as a "global network of solidarity between [Apple] unions".
-On September 30, 2024, the NLRB charged Apple with forcing employees to sign "illegal" employment contracts and "interfering" with and "restraining" their rights under the National Labor Relations Act of 1935.
-On October 10, 2024, the NLRB charged Apple with illegally firing an employee involved in #AppleToo and restricting social media and slack usage in violation of the National Labor Relations Act of 1935.